deepskystacker/DSS/README.md

 variable called Boost_1_80_0 with the location of the Boost installation directory e.g.:
 C:\Boost_1_80_0

-You will need to use QT VS Tools Options dialog to set up a named Qt Installation:
+You will need to use *Extensions/Qt VS Tools/Qt Versions* to set up a named Qt Installation:

 	Called 6.4.0_msvc2019_64 pointing to the msvc2019_64 sub-directory of your Qt install for example C:\Qt\6.4.0\msvc2019_64